Icyelut/deviled-eggs/README.md

 # Credits

 - **Eintei**: all the original reverse engineering and documentation that made this possible
-- **luigi auriemma**: the original data.json download script, which was incorporated into this one
+- **obskyr**: the original data.json download script, which was incorporated into this one
 - **Bestest**: coordination and leadership for the official preservation effort, reverse engineering
 - **Hiccup**: datting support and advice
 - **proffrink**: scraping, research